s2-clee/BIO312/README.md

 ```

 ### Gene family sequence alignment; "Lab 4"
-_the main goal of this lab is to perform a global multiple sequence alignment in MUSCLE and then calculate the length and the average percent identity among all sequences in the alignment_
+_the purpose of this lab is to perform a global multiple sequence alignment in MUSCLE and then calculate the length and the average percent identity among all sequences in the alignment_
 to make a new directory in lab03-s2-clee:
 ```
 mkdir ~/labs/lab04-$MYGIT/recombinases